developerharon/ECommerceDemoAPI/README.md

 ## Description

-The **ECommerceDemoAPI** is a side project I have been working on to solidify my understanding of databases, based on the knowledge I gained from the book [Book Title].
+The **ECommerceDemoAPI** is a side project I have been working on to solidify my understanding of databases, based on the knowledge I gained from the book [Practical Entity Framework Core 6](https://www.amazon.com/Practical-Entity-Framework-Core-Applications/dp/1484273001).
 This project aims to showcase my practical application of database concepts and techniques learned from the book.

 ## Features